KYC evolution in 2020-21

 As India embraces the digital transformation and aligns with post pandemic lifestyle, working from home, shopping online, and managing money digitally has conveniently become a routine for us.
-This quick shift in the industry wouldn’t have been possible without quick regulatory advancements by government.
+This quick shift in the industry wouldn’t have been possible without quick regulatory advancements by government towards developing new support systems for eKYC.
 Giving convenience a priority, critical functions like opening a bank account, lending a loan, large transactions, are now possible on fingertips.
 It is possible for you to apply for a loan or credit card from the safety of your home using a phone, complete your KYC through live video, and get your credit line in hours.
 It’s now possible to get access to financial products, without physical contact.

 With more than half a billion internet subscribers, India is one of the largest and fastest growing markets for digital consumers, and the rapid growth has been propelled by public and private sector alike.
 India’s lower-income states are bridging the digital divide, and the country has the potential to be a truly connected nation by 2025.
 The exponential growth in acceptance of technological advancements has also put a positive effect on estimated number of people new to credit.
 It’s estimated that over 200 million new-to-credit customers will be on-boarded by 2025.
 Banking sector due to these advancements have swiftly scaled the operations.